Navigation

 Over 300 million tons of plastic are produced every year for use in a wide variety of applications.
 At least 8 million tons of plastic end up in the oceans annually.
 Researchers estimate a plastic leakage into the ocean in 2040 of 29 million tons.
 Under the influence of UV radiation, wind, currents and other natural factors, plastic fragments into small particles, termed microplastics (particles smaller than 5 mm) or nanoplastics (particles smaller than 100 nm).
 Marine species ingest or are entangled by plastic debris which causes severe injuries and death.
 Plastic pollution threatens food safety and quality, human health, and coastal tourism.

 The main sources of marine plastic are land-based.
 However, ocean-based plastic originates primarily from the fishing industry, nautical activities and aquaculture.
 In 2018, the IMO’s Marine Environment Protection Committee (MEPC) adopted the IMO Action Plan to address marine plastic litter from ships.
 It aims to enhance existing regulations and introduce new supporting measures to reduce marine plastic litter from vessels.
-One aspect of the Action Plan is the consideration of a compulsory mechanism to declare the loss of containers at sea.
+One aspect of the Action Plan is a compulsory mechanism to declare the loss of containers at sea.

 The contents of lost containers contribute to marine litter.
 The carriage of so-called “nurdles” (pre-production plastic pellets) is a particular concern.
 Nurdles are in widespread use and large quantities of containers of this commodity are being shipped.
 In October 2011, the ‘Rena’ ran aground on the coast of New Zealand resulting in the loss of containers of plastic resin pellets.
 In Hong Kong after Typhoon Vicente in July 2012, containers with over 150 tonnes of plastic resin pellets were lost at sea which later washed up on the southern Hong Kong coast.
 In 2017, a spill of approximately 2 billion plastic resin pellets (49 tonnes) from a shipping container in Durban, South Africa, required extended clean-up efforts, with pellets also washing up on the shore in Western Australia.
 Similarly, the ‘Trans Carrier’ spill in the German bight resulted in a loss of 13 tonnes of nurdles and pollution of Danish, Norwegian and Swedish coastlines.
 In May 2021, the MV X-Press Pearl spilt 11,000 tonnes of plastic pellets off the shore of Colombo, Sri Lanka.
 If nurdles are lost overboard, the consequences to the environment are significant as they float and can be widely distributed.
 Marine wildlife often mistake nurdles for food, causing injury and entering the food chain.

 Considerations are ongoing in the IMO's Sub-Committee on Pollution Prevention and Response (PPR) to address the risk of plastic pellets ending up in the oceans.
 Moreover, at the 5th United Nations Environment Assembly (UNEA-5) in Kenya in March 2022, a total of 175 nations endorsed the resolution to end plastic pollution, which has grown into an epidemic amounting to some 400 million tonnes annually - a figure that is projected to double by 2040.
-The resolution establishes an Intergovernmental Negotiating Committee (INC) that will begin its work in 2022 with the ambition of completing a draft global legally binding agreement by the end of 2024.
+The resolution establishes an Intergovernmental Negotiating Committee (INC) that will begun its work in 2022 with the ambition of completing a draft global legally binding agreement by the end of 2024.
 The INC is expected to present a legally binding instrument that would address the full lifecycle of plastics, the design of reusable and recyclable products and materials, and the need for enhanced international collaboration to facilitate access to technology, capacity building and scientific and technical cooperation.

 Ship recycling